European shares fall on Paris incident, North Korea worries

 Overall, results season has been strong, analysts and investors said.
 Earnings growth for the MSCI Euro zone companies reporting this quarter is tracking at 15.7 percent, with 76 percent of results in so far.

-"I still think there's more good news than bad news [in results] because you're still seeing underlying economies growing at a decent clip," said Andrew King, head of European equities at BNP Paribas Asset Management.
+"I still think there's more good news than bad news [in results] because you're still seeing underlying economies growing at a decent clip," said Andrew King, head of European equities at BNP Paribas Investment Partners.

 "On a longer term view you're now starting to see a break with the history of constant earnings downgrades," he added.